-Pressuring Communities to File Lawsuits Quickly or Prematurely: NEPA provides for a six-year statute of limitations on lawsuits challenging agency decisions.
-The API-labeled bill shortens the statute of limitations for filing suit over projects it covers to just five months (from the current six years).
+Pressuring Communities to File Lawsuits Quickly or Prematurely: The bill shortens the statute of limitations for filing suit over projects it covers to just five months (from the current six years).
 This means that communities would have to file lawsuits within a few months of project approval or lose their chance to challenge the project forever.
 The five-month limitation period would bar plaintiffs who have legitimate legal claims but didn't know of the action or couldn't find a lawyer to formulate a case in time.
 Paradoxically, the short limitation period could actually lead to more litigation, because plaintiffs may rush to court to preserve legal claims before the limitation period expires.

-Allowing Gaming Assignment of Lawsuits to Judges: The API-labeled bill contains a cryptic provision requiring random assignment of judges to decide lawsuits that challenge projects, including fossil fuel and mining projects, covered by the bill.
+Gaming Assignment of Lawsuits to Judges: The bill contains a cryptic provision requiring random assignment of judges to decide lawsuits that challenge projects, including fossil fuel and mining projects, covered by the bill.
 Since nearly all federal lawsuits are already assigned randomly to judges, the provision is puzzling.
 A separate provision of the bill suggests its aim.
 That provision states that when the preparation of a supplemental or revised NEPA analysis is "required" for a proposed project-a requirement that typically arises when a court rejects an initial NEPA analysis as inadequate-the new NEPA analysis "shall be considered to be "a separate final agency action."
-API may be hoping that these two provisions, taken together, will allow their members to avoid having a revised NEPA analysis for a project reviewed by the same judge who found an earlier analysis inadequate.
 Federal courts have developed rules to assign related or "comeback" cases of all kinds to the original judge to ensure judicial efficiency and fairness.
-API and its members should be subject to those assignment rules in the same way as every other federal litigant, and Congress should not take this unusual action to meddle in the assignment process.
+Every federal case should be subject to those assignment rules in the same way, and Congress should not take this unusual action to meddle in the assignment process.